 Workers were asked in which region/nation they were living just before they got their first job in construction in the UK (or whether they moved from outside the UK).
-In Scotland 6% of construction workers in this survey were originally from outside the UK: compared to 2% in 2007.
+Overall, 5.7% of UK construction workers in this survey were originally from outside the UK: fewer than 2% were from the Republic of Ireland, and most of the remainder were from outside the EU, predominantly Eastern Europe.
+The number of migrant workers from beyond the UK and ROI has halved since the last survey in 2007.